-There have been reports of some congenital abnormalities or an increase in pre-term delivery associated with taking antidepressants in pregnancy.
+There have been reports of some Congenital abnormalities or an increase in pre-term delivery associated with taking antidepressants in pregnancy.

-Some infants, exposed to antidepressants late in the third trimester, have shown drug withdrawal symptoms such as difficulty of breathing, sluggish, colic irritability, low or high blood pressure, and tremor or spasms.
-To avoid such symptoms, Tofranil should, if possible, be gradually withdrawn at least 7 weeks before the calculated date of confinement
+Some infants exposed to antidepressants late in the third trimester, have shown drug withdrawal symptoms such as difficulty of breathing, sluggish, colic irritability, low or high blood pressure, and tremor or spasms.

-Your doctor will discuss the possible risks and benefits of taking Tofranil during pregnancy.
+Your doctor will discuss the possible risks and benefits of taking Tolerade during pregnancy.

-Be careful driving, operating machinery or doing jobs that require you to be alert while you are taking Tofranil until you know how it affects you.
+Be careful driving, operating machinery or doing jobs that require you to be alert while you are taking Tolerade until you know how it affects you.
 Children should take care when doing things like riding bicycles or climbing trees.